leetgaming-pro/leetgaming-pro-web/docs/BRAND-GUIDELINES.md

 ```
 ✅ DO: Use NAVY text (#34445C) - excellent contrast
 ✅ DO: Use dark icons
-❌ DON'T: Use white text - POOR CONTRAST!
+❌ DON'T: Use cream/white text - POOR CONTRAST!
 ```

 ### 3. Orange/Gold Gradient (`#FF4654 → #FFC700`)
 ```
-✅ DO: Use WHITE text (#FFFFFF)
+✅ DO: Use CREAM text (#F5F0E1)
 ✅ DO: Use for primary CTAs and highlights
 ```